|Brett has spent the past 40 years building his beer memorabilia collection.|

 |The beer cans were displayed with the precision befitting a library, organized, categorized with finite detail.|

-Needless to say, we had a very interesting education on a topic we’d never anticipated we’d encounter in our world travels, breweriana.
+Needless to say, we had an exciting education on a topic we’d never anticipated we’d encounter in our world travels, breweriana.
 Thank you, Brett for sharing some of your beer collecting stories along with your vast experience in world travel.

 |Tap handles and tap tops.|